pil0706/Map_blog/_posts/2019-08-22-PositionOfPOIs.md

 <br>
 <br>
 Google Maps' label hopping is more rational for cartographers like me,<br>
-because I can manually adjust most optimal location of them level by level.
+because I can manually adjust most optimal location of them level by level.<br>

 > there are only 200 something countries and 200 something capitals, it is not much hassles to me.